 The fundamental point of leveraging social media influencers is finding out about the influencers.
-You can’t pull this off if you have no idea about the social media influencers in your region.
-It’d only be possible if you socialize, do surveys, ask for recommendations, and spend time on the internet.
+You can’t pull this off if you don’t know about your region’s social media influencers.
+It’d only be possible if you socialize, survey, ask for recommendations, and spend time on the internet.
 It’d help you understand the market inside out.

 Social Media Analytics

 The second element is rather technical as compared to the first one.
-Brands like to work with influencers who have a sizeable audience, high engagement, and growing impact.
-To make better decisions about choosing the social media influencers, they’d require more than their 2-week research about the local influencers.
+Brands like to work with influencers with a sizeable audience, high engagement, and growing impact.
+So to make better decisions about choosing the social media influencers, they’d require more than their 2-week research about the local influencers.

 Here comes the social media analytics option.
-It’s social media statistics of any social media account or person, but it would not be possible without using an analytics tool.
+It’s the social media statistics of any social media account or person, but it would not be possible without an analytics tool.
 ContentStudio has an influencers feature that digs deeper and finds influencers in your given niche.
-You’ll find out more about this feature later on.

 Working with social media celebs isn’t a piece of cake.
-First of all, you have to have a solid offer to make, and then your communication does the job.
-Public relations don’t just help in connecting with the influencers, but they also help in striking a good deal with them.
+First, you should have a solid offer to make, and then your communication does the rest of the job.
+Public relations don’t just help connect with the influencers but also help strike a good deal with them.
 Try to extend your PR circle and befriend like-minded people in the industry.

-Although, you’d find sponsorship deals with influencers quite beneficial as compared to other advertising mediums so that’s a big plus.
-The point is that don’t try to take advantage of any social media influencer if you work with them or friends with them because it won’t help in the long run.
+Although you’d find sponsorship deals with influencers quite beneficial compared to other advertising mediums, that’s a big plus.
+Don’t try to take advantage of any social media influencer if you work with them or are friends with them because it won’t help in the long run.

 To get the process smoother, you must ensure that the offer you’re making is lucrative for the influencers to take.
-A lot of people try to play smart, for example, they ask for a free shout-out or something to take advantage of their reach and exposure.
-Most of the social media influencers don’t pay attention to such offers.
-The thing brands and marketers must know is that your offer is not even close to attractive when you’re asking for a shout-out or offering a small remuneration for the work.
+A lot of people try to play smart; for example, they ask for a free shout-out or something to take advantage of their reach and exposure.
+Unfortunately, most social media influencers don’t pay attention to such offers.
+Brands and marketers must know that your offer is not even close to attractive when you’re asking for a shout-out or offering a small remuneration for the work.

 So keep these elements in mind when you reach out to the influencers.